Make your visit to Caithness memorable by visiting the unique Castle and Gardens of Mey.

-Climb the new Tower in the walled garden for a better view of the fantastic scenery.
+Climb the Tower in the walled garden for a better view of the fantastic scenery.

 Her Majesty Queen Elizabeth The Queen Mother first saw what was then Barrogill Castle in 1952, while mourning the death of her husband, King George VI.
 Falling for its isolated charm and hearing it was to be abandoned, she decided to save it and today it is a lasting tribute to her commitment to the local community.

-Visitors to the castle will see the rooms used by Her Majesty when she stayed here, including her bedroom and the most commonly expressed opinion by visitors is how homely and comfortable it feels.
+Visitors to the castle will see the rooms used by Her Majesty when she stayed here, the most commonly expressed opinion by visitors is how homely and comfortable it feels.